SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Experiments

 \subsection{Analysis}

-\textbf{Keyframe Stride at Stage 2.} We ablate how varying $s_k$ in stage~2 impacts scene-aware text-to-motion performance.
+\paragraph{\textbf{Keyframe Stride at Stage 2.}} We ablate how varying $s_k$ in stage~2 impacts scene-aware text-to-motion performance.
 As shown in Fig.~\ref{fig:effect_of_KS}, sparser keyframes consistently improve performance, aligning with the results from scene-aware inbetweening (Tab.~\ref{tab:samib}).
-This indicates that the model leverages scene awareness acquired in stage~2 and transfers it to text-conditioned motion generation.
+This indicates that the model leverages scene-awareness acquired in stage~2 and transfers it to text-conditioned motion generation. \paragraph{\textbf{Scene-conditioning Layer.}}

-\textbf{Prior Preservation. } We analyze how the prior loss and text mask preserve the original capabilities of MDM by evaluating on the scene-aware text-to-motion task.
-As shown in Fig.~\ref{fig:effect_of_prior_preservation}, incorporating the prior loss significantly improves T2M performance, while using the text mask during adaptation provides additional gains.
-Furthermore, Tab.~\ref{tab:effect_of_stage2} shows that when adapting MDM without text, inbetweening is crucial for preserving its original capabilities.

-\textbf{Scene-conditioning Layer.} Using patch embeddings instead of class embeddings proves more effective for injecting scene awareness, as shown in Tab.~\ref{tab:effect_of_scene_rep}.
-To understand why, we analyze attention weight maps of our scene-conditioning layer in Fig.~\ref{fig:vis_scene_cross_attn}.
+Using patch embeddings instead of class embeddings proves more effective for injecting scene-awareness, as shown in Tab.~\ref{tab:effect_of_scene_rep}.
+We further analyze attention weight maps of our scene-conditioning layer in Fig.~\ref{fig:vis_scene_cross_attn}.
 Occupied regions near the human receive high attention values, while empty regions nearby receive relatively low values.
 Moreover, attention weights vary dynamically along the human’s trajectory.
 These patterns suggest that motion latents interact with patch embeddings in a spatially adaptive manner through the cross-attention layers.
+To assess robustness to different scene representations (e.g., meshes, TSDFs, and point clouds), we provide additional results in the supplementary materials (Suppl.\S~{{4}}). \paragraph{\textbf{Preserving Text-to-motion capabilities.} } We analyze how the prior loss and text mask we introduce in stage 2 help preserve the original capabilities of MDM by evaluating on the scene-aware text-to-motion task.
+As shown in Fig.~\ref{fig:effect_of_prior_preservation}, incorporating the prior loss significantly improves T2M performance, and using the text mask during adaptation provides additional gains.
+To validate the necessity of our two-stage adaptation, we compare it with a single-stage variant that skips the motion inbetweening stage.
+As shown in Tab.~\ref{tab:effect_of_stage2}, without stage 1, the model loses its original text-to-motion capabilities, indicating that the inbetweening adaptation stage is crucial when learning scene-awareness from only scene-motion data.